Nantes tramway: All new MRT lines (Line 4 and Line 5) are bus lines in a BRT area.

+The new MRT lines 4 and 5 have no longer used a LRT system but BRT.
+Line 4 named Busway started 2006 on 7 km with 15 bus stops serving 26 500 riders a day.
+2015 it attracted twice as many.
+2013 it was BRT certified gaining bronce excellence.
+Due to still increasing ridership bi-articulated electric buses were ordered in 2019.
+Nantes gained the UITP-award 2021 for Operational and Technological Excellence of the electric bus system.

 Rolling stock

 The fleet is composed of 91 tramcars of three types, two of which are the TFS-1 and the Adtranz Incentro.
 Both types serve all three lines.
 In 2011, Nantes also ordered eight CAF Urbos trams, with four options, from Spanish manufacturers CAF.

 Alstom TFS-1

 Line 1 opened with 20 cars of type TFS-1, this being the original variant of the Alstom TFS design.
 TFS stands for Tramway Français Standard, and the intention was that this design would become the standard for subsequent French tramway systems.
 However, in the end the design was significantly revised for the Grenoble tramway, the second system to open, introducing the low-floor TFS-2 variant.
 Consequently, only Nantes has ever operated the TFS-1 variant.

 As built, the TFS-1 were double-ended, single-articulated 6-axle tramcars with a high floor and steep stepped access from low level boarding platforms.
 The tramcars built in this form were rebuilt, from 1992 onwards, with an added low-floor center section, thus becoming 8-axle double-articulated cars with a length of 38 m.
 Nantes subsequently bought further TFS-1 trams in this 8-axle configuration.
 Nantes now has 46 of these trams, built in 4 tranches from 1985 to 1994.